wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

 Is this correct? (y/n/exit)
 ```

-We recommend that you use the option of random password generation when prompted for WIS2BOX_STORAGE_PASSWORD and WIS2BOX_BROKER_PASSWORD.
+We recommend that you use the option of random password generation when prompted for `WIS2BOX_STORAGE_PASSWORD` and `WIS2BOX_BROKER_PASSWORD`.

-Next you will be asked for the 3-letter iso-code for your country and centre-id for your wis2box.
+Next you will be asked for the 3-letter ISO code for your country and centre-id for your wis2box.
 The centre-id can be a string of your choosing for the purpose of this training.

 ```{.copy}
 Please enter your 3-letter ISO country code: